 CMU is committed to providing a positive work environment that recognizes and respects the dignity all students, faculty, and staff.
-As part of our commitment to a safe and welcoming environment, CMU has an agreement with an online training provider, LawRoom, to provide anti-harassment and discrimination training and Title IX training on an on-going basis to all faculty, staff, graduate assistants, and student employees.
+As part of our commitment to a safe and welcoming environment, CMU has developed an online training program, LawRoom, to provide anti-harassment and discrimination training and Title IX training on an on-going basis to all faculty, staff, graduate assistants, and student employees.

 Faculty and staff will be offered

 Intersections training.
 Through a series of interactive exercises, this training will provide tools and tips to promote a harassment and discrimination free environment and responsibilities under Title IX.